markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 }
 ```

-Next, I declared my MessageLogWindow inside my UIManager class, and then added the following code to the CreateConsoles() method just below the other code:
+The following step was to declare the MessageLogWindow inside my UIManager class, and then add the following code to the CreateConsoles() method just below the map generation code:

             // Create the message log window and set its position.
             MessageLog = new MessageLogWindow(ViewPortWidth, ViewPortHeight / 4, "Message Log");